-At Mount Sinai, the DOMI has outstanding, state-of-the-art research facilities for high-throughput drug screens, monoclonal antibody generation, high-content imaging, human and rodent bioinformatics and genomics, facilities for complete state-of-the-art rodent metabolic phenotyping, flow cytometry and cell sorting, in vivo animal and human imaging, microsurgery cores, advanced microscopy of all types, and real-time, electronic medical record-based bi-directional personalized medicine.
+- Outstanding, state-of-the-art research facilities for high-throughput drug screens, monoclonal antibody generation, high-content imaging, human and rodent bioinformatics and genomics, facilities for complete state-of-the-art rodent metabolic phenotyping, flow cytometry and cell sorting, in vivo animal and human imaging, microsurgery cores, advanced microscopy of all types, and real-time, electronic medical record-based bi-directional personalized medicine.

-In addition to the excellent Endocrinology Division at Mount Sinai, the DOMI also has strong, collaborative and complimentary relationships with the Diabetes Centers at Columbia University College of Physicians and Surgeons, Albert Einstein College of Medicine, NYU and New York Hospital/Weill College of Medicine.
+- Strong, collaborative and complimentary relationships with the Diabetes Centers at Columbia University College of Physicians and Surgeons, Albert Einstein College of Medicine, NYU and New York Hospital/Weill College of Medicine.

 Andrew Stewart, MD